DevSteg/ab_flo_art/README.md

     * #### Navbar Testing
         - When a user is not legged in
         * Testing the Abigail Flower logo, When clicking on the logo it should take the user to the home page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the shop dropdown link, When clicking on the shop dropdown link it should show the user a list of links to point go to the products page of their choice.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the About link, When clicking on the About link it should take the user to the about artist page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the Login link, When clicking on the Login link it should take the user to the login page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the Signup link, When clicking on the Signup link it should take the user to the register user page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the Basket link, When clicking on the Basket link it should take the user to the Basket page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.

     - When a user is logged in
         * Testing the Abigail Flower logo, When clicking on the logo it should take the user to the home page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the shop dropdown link, When clicking on the shop dropdown link it should show the user a list of links to point go to the products page of their choice.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the About link, When clicking on the About link it should take the user to the about artist page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the Profile link, When clicking on the Profile link it should take the user to the users profile page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the Logout link, When clicking on the Logout link it should log the user out and then take the user to the Home page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the Basket link, When clicking on the Basket link it should take the user to the Basket page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.

     - When site admin is logged in
         * Testing the Abigail Flower logo, When clicking on the logo it should take the user to the home page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the shop dropdown link, When clicking on the shop dropdown link it should show the user a list of links to point go to the products page of their choice.
             - The expected outcome was acheived.
         * Testing the About link, When clicking on the About link it should take the user to the about artist page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the Product management link, When clicking on the product management link it should take the user to the about artist page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the Profile link, When clicking on the Profile link it should take the user to the users profile page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the Logout link, When clicking on the Logout link it should log the user out and then take the user to the home page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the Basket link, When clicking on the Basket link it should take the user to the Basket page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.

     * #### Footer Testing
         * Testing the Contact link, When clicking on the Contact link it should take the user to the Contact page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the instagram link, When clicking on the instagram link it should take the user to the artists instagram page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the Abigail Flower logo, When clicking on the logo it should take the user to the home page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.

     - #### Home Page Testing
         * Testing the Ceramics link image, The ceramic link image should take the user to the products page filtered by all the ceramics in the store.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the Artwork link image, The artwork link image should take the user to the products page filtered by all the artwork in the store.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the image carousel, the image carousel should change in intervals and press the left and right chevrons to cycle through
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.

     - #### About Page Testing
         * Testing the instagram link, When clicking on the instagram link it should take the user to the artists instagram page.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.

     - #### Contact Page Testing
         * Testing the submit button with no info in the form, The form should not submit with any of the three input boxes empty.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the submit button with all input filled in correcly, the form should submit and send an email to the site owner notifying them of the customer query.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the subimt button with the form filled incorrectly, the form should not submit if any of the input boxes are filled in with the incorrect data.
-            - The expected outcome was acheived, but with no error message.
+            - The expected outcome was achieved, but with no error message.
 This was a simple missed else statement that was fixed when found.

     - #### Products Page Testing
         * Testing the products page collection links, The collection links should filter the products by the name specified on the link.
-            - The expected outcome was acheived
+            - The expected outcome was achieved
         * Testing the individual product links, The individual product links should take the used to the product_info page about that specific product.
-            - the expected outcome was acheived
+            - the expected outcome was achieved

         - When logged in as site admin.
             * Testing the edit button, The edit button only shows when logged in as admin, and will take the site admin to the edit product page for that specific product.
-                - The expected outcome was acheived
+                - The expected outcome was achieved
             * Testing the delete button, The delete button only shows when site admin is logged in, and will delete the specified product from the store.]
-                - The expected outcome was acheived
+                - The expected outcome was achieved

     - #### Product Info Testing
         * Testing the add to basket button, the add to basket button should add the product to the bakset and subtract 1 from the stock in the database.
-            - The expected outcome was acheived.
+            - The expected outcome was achieved.
         * Testing the quantity selector, the quantity selctor should not go above the current stock number in the database.
-            - The expected outcome was acheived
+            - The expected outcome was achieved
         * Testing the back to products button, the back to products button should take the user back to the products page.
-            - The expected outcome was acheived
+            - The expected outcome was achieved

     - #### Product Management , add/edit and delete product
         * Testing Product management link only shows when site admin is logged in.
-            - The expected outcome was acheived
+            - The expected outcome was achieved
         * Testing form submit when filled correctly, The form should submit and message the user that the product has been submitted to the store.
             - The expected outcome was achieved.
         * Testing the form when no input box is filled in, The form should not submit and alert the user that the form is not correctly filled in.
             - The expected outcome was achieved
         * Testing the back to products button, the back to products button should take the user back to the products page.
-            - The expected outcome was acheived
+            - The expected outcome was achieved

     - #### Profile Testing
         * Testing the profile form submit when everything is filled in correctly, the form should submit and a message be shown to the user profile has been updated.